Redis Connector¶

 A table definition file consists of a JSON definition for a table.
 The

-name of the file can be arbitrary but must end in .json
+name of the file can be arbitrary but must end in .json.

 {